 The number of students 23 and older is 785, which is 24% of the total enrollment

 The student-faculty ratio is 17:1, and classes average 20-30 students

 Minority enrollment has increased from 6.5% in 2005 to 11% in 2014

 More than 30 clubs and organizations contribute to a complete college experience

 Approximately 250+ students are involved in intercollegiate athletics (volleyball, men’s soccer, men’s and women’s basketball, baseball, softball, wrestling, men’s and women’s track, men’s and women’s cross country and men’s and women’s golf).

-Approximately 400 students live on campus in our lakeside student housing facilities, including residence halls and apartments, & suites.
+Approximately 400 students live on campus in our lakeside student housing facilities (built in 2014)

 Enrollment in NIACC’s online classes has jumped to over 2700.